DaveBackus/Data_Bootcamp/Markdown/bootcamp_mini_2015.md

 Python basics
 * Calculations, assignments, strings, lists, built-in functions (print, type), comparisons, functions

 Following up:  If you'd like to learn more about core Python, work your way through the **[Codecademy](https://www.codecademy.com/tracks/python)** course.
+Or do the same with these [two](https://davebackus.gitbooks.io/test/content/py-fun1.html) [chapters](https://davebackus.gitbooks.io/test/content/py-fun2.html) of our **Data Bootcamp book**.

 **Data and graphics**